ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 ### `read-only`

 This directive controls the {@linkapi CKEDITOR.editor#readOnly `readOnly`} property of the editor.
 It sets the initial read–only state of the editor and changes it during its lifecycle.

 ```html
 <ckeditor readOnly="true"></ckeditor>
 ```

-Note that you can still pass `readOnly` property as an [`confing`](#config) directive, however, ['read-only'](#read-only) directive will take precedence over configuration property if set.
+Note that you can still pass `readOnly` property as an [`config`](#config) directive, however, [`read-only`](#read-only) directive will take precedence over configuration property if set.

 ## Component events